DocumentationAPI ReferenceRelease Notes

 Configuring your auto annotation mechanism when using Deepchecks to evaluate your LLM-based-app.

-The auto-annotation process may differ between various apps.
-Deepchecks has a default auto annotation process that is customizable to fit your needs and data.
-This page will cover the technical aspects of the auto annotation configurations.
-The first part will focus on the structure of the Yaml, while the second part will provide a guide on how to update the pipeline for your specific data.
+The auto-annotation process may differ between various interaction types.
+Deepchecks has a default auto-annotation process that is customizable to fit your needs and data.
+This page covers the technical aspects of the auto-annotation configurations.
+The first part focuses on the structure of the YAML, while the second part provides a guide on how to update the pipeline for your specific data.

 📘